saayedalam/Sleep-Cycle-Analysis/README.md

 - The increase in both mean and median confirms that the difference is **practically meaningful**, not just statistical.

 ### 7. Visualization
-- Boxplots and overlapping histograms show clear distribution differences
+- Violin plots and overlapping histograms show clear distribution differences

 ---